BlackTechPhilly/Coding-1_Spring-2025/unit 4/TechImpactReport.md

 5. Your personal opinion on whether the technology will have a positive or negative effect overall

 ## Requirements
+- Your report should include your name at the top of the page
 - Length: 1–2 pages
 - Format: Clear introduction, body paragraphs, and conclusion
 - Use at least one source (can be an article, podcast, or video) to support your ideas